dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-api/service-tokens.md

 </Changelog>

-Every time that dbt Cloud runs a dbt project, it generates metadata which pertains to the accuracy, recency, configuration, and structure of the views and tables in the warehouse. dbt Cloud serves a GraphQL API which supports arbitrary queries over this metadata, and this API is an incredibly rich resource for evaluating data health longitudinally or at a point in time.
+Every time that dbt Cloud runs a dbt project, it generates metadata which pertains to the accuracy, recency, configuration, and structure of the views and tables in the warehouse. dbt Cloud serves a GraphQL API which supports arbitrary queries over this metadata at [https://metadata.cloud.getdbt.com/graphiql](https://www.getdbt.com/product/), and this API is an incredibly rich resource for evaluating data health longitudinally or at a point in time.

 dbt Cloud users can create metadata only service account based API Tokens to authorize requests to the metadata API.
 These types of API Tokens will make it possible for a user to provide a single-purpose token to Mode that can authorize all requests to the metadata API.